socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 configuration should be well-tested before starting production use.

 Internal Username:
-  The internal username is the identifier in Nextcloud for LDAP users.
+  The internal username is the identifier in cyfrSpaces for LDAP users.
 By default it will be created from the UUID attribute.
 The UUID attribute ensures that the username is unique, and that characters do not need to be converted.
 Only these characters are allowed: [\a-\zA-\Z0-\9_.@-].
 Other characters are